 Here is a running bibliography (or rather, a list of stuff to read if you want to know something about what I do).
 Here I assume that the standard undergraduate stuff in both math and physics has been done (although I have a lot of opinions about THAT, too).

 This list gives my perspective as a YOUNG researcher.
 That means that I'm a beginner myself, hence I freshly remember what material helped and what didn't.
 Naturally it is not possible to give an objective opinion about a book ONCE one already knows a subject - it all looks familiar and nice.
 Thus I will try to indicate what books I actually USED and what books I found later and seem nice.
 I also will try to indicate standard books that I DID NOT LIKE (so that the reader may avoid pitfalls, or at least have somebody who feels their pain).
 If you are the author of one of the books that I do NOT recommend then please don't take offense.
-Just think of me as a fool :)

 Update: I recently (March 2007) found that John Baez has a similar page with many references listed also.
 Check it out.